ali-kamel-attia/Web-Application-for-Focal-Mechanism-Analysis/README.md

 3. Pick P-wave polarities manually or automatically
 4. Compute takeoff angles and station parameters
 5. Solve for focal mechanism (automatically or manually)
-6. Visualize results on stereonet with beachball
+6. Visualize results on a stereonet with a beachball
 7. Export final solutions
 This tool essentially replicates functionality that would traditionally require multiple specialized seismology software packages, all in a single web interface.